 What is the role of technology in domestic minor sex trafficking?

 The Internet houses the largest marketplace for buying and selling children in this country.
 Online classified sites and escort pages have become a virtual marketplace where these children are bought and sold.
-There are over 100,000 escort ad posted in the United States every day, and within these, there are ads that represent children.
+There are over 100,000 escort ads posted in the United States every day.
+Based on our survey of minor sex trafficking victims, there are ads within this group that represent children.
+63% of underage survivors said they had been advertised online at some point during their trafficking situation.